 Zoning out.
 Flights of fancy.
 Admit it, you’re guilty of daydreaming at work at one point or another.
 With tight deadlines always looming, daydreaming implies procrastination, and procrastination means inefficiency.
 Hence the guilt because inefficiency = bad.
 But what if I tell you that not all daydreaming is bad?
-What if you can hack into your staring-blankly-into-space sessions, and daydream DELIBERATELY to leverage on the freedom and creativity of a wandering mind?
+What if you can hack into your staring-blankly-into-space sessions, and daydreaming PRODUCTIVELY to leverage on the freedom and creativity of a wandering mind?

 Sounds good?
 Here are 5 steps to help you take your mind for a walk to daydream creatively and productively.
 Because after all, creativity isn’t always available on tap, it’s more like rain.